danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 }
 ```

-Finally add a release command to the `package.json`:
+Finally, add a release command to the `package.json`:

 ```json
 {